LaeticiaW/vue-expense-tracker/README.md

 * Node and npm, which can be installed from https://nodejs.org/en/download/
 * MongoDB, which can be installed from https://docs.mongodb.com/manual/installation/ and configured to run on port 27017

-## Install and run the Vue Expense Tracker web app
+## Install and run the Vue Expense Tracker web app in Developer mode

+These install instructions were tested on Mac/OS and may need to be tweaked for Windows environment.

 Before starting
->**Make sure that node and npm have been installed and that MongoDB is running locally on port 27017.
+>**Make sure that node and npm have been installed.
+>Also make sure that MongoDB is running locally on port 27017.
 The mongo shell command should be in the user path.**

 Clone the vue-expense-tracker code
 ```shell